 Hartwick’s sociology professors use a broad range of challenging teaching and learning methods.
 Coursework often entails the use of video production, small group workshops, computer-assisted teaching, field trips, and community-based service-learning opportunities, designed to demonstrate and connect the theory and practice of sociology.

-Hartwick’s sociology major offers students immediate opportunities to apply what they are learning in the classroom to fieldwork and internships – in the U.S. and internationally.
+Hartwick’s sociology majors and minors offer students immediate opportunities to apply what they are learning in the classroom to fieldwork and internships – in the U.S. and internationally.
 Many courses provide community-based learning opportunities that connect students directly to local, national, and international organizations and allow them to explore and gain experience in contexts they may wish to pursue as careers.
-Sociology students also gain personal insight and understanding of their own social and political conscience, giving them the confidence to become truly productive citizens.
+Students gain personal insight and understanding of their own social and political conscience, giving them the confidence to become truly productive citizens.